RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 keep the constraints since it costs little overhead.
 It is also an extended idea from the defensive programming.

-The local small constrants can be: a list or string should not be empty.
+The local small constraints can be: a list or string should not be empty.

 ### Index out of range/Key doesn't exist